Updated July 2024

 Dust proof alarm clock from Rowes jewellers in the High Street 1904 = 4 shillings.

-"Jewel" Anthracite stove (the latest tech with smokeless operation and little maintenance they say) from Eddowes ironmongers 1909 = from £2 17 shillings.
+"Jewel" Anthracite stove (the latest tech with smokeless operation and little maintenance required they say) from Eddowes ironmongers 1909 = from £2 17 shillings.

 1 pound in weight tin of paint for your walls, many colours to choose from, Barnard's Stores Chapel Street 1909 = 3 shillings.